-To all those who would like to discover our wines, may I recommend starting with Les Lavrottes?
+OLIVIER BERNSTEIN To all those who would like to discover our wines, may I recommend starting with Les Lavrottes?
 It is in some ways an introduction to our work because it is the wine which each year is the first to suggest the identity of the vintage.
 As it ages it is the same thing, as this is the wine from our range which opens up first.
 The wine is rounded, sensual, not very tannic.
 Even in youth it already expresses delicacy.
-It matures early and does no require long cellaring.
+It matures early and does not require long cellaring.
 The vineyard Les Lavrottes is situated just below Bonnes Mares, as you enter the village of Chambolle-Musigny.
-The word 'lavrotte' designates a soil of limestone rock which appears in the form of slabs of rock which are known as 'laves'.
+The word "lavrotte" designates a soil of limestone rock which appears in the form of slabs of rock which are known as "laves".
 It is a very small plot, less than a hectare, of which we look after more than half.
-The soil is rich and the vines, planted fifteen years ago, are vigorous.

-Given the small size of the plot, we believe we are the only producers to bottle Les Lavrottes under the name of the vineyard So it is in a way our little 'monopoly' in Chambolle-Musigny.
+The soil is rich and the vines, planted 15 years ago, are vigorous.
+Given the small size of the plot, we believe we are the only producers to bottle Les Lavrottes under the name of the vineyard.
+So it is in a way our little "monopoly" in Chambolle-Musigny.

-Chambolle-Musigny Les Lavrottes is one of the smallest Premiers Crus in the village at just 0.92 hectares in size.
+JASPER MORRIS MW, BURGUNDY DIRECTOR Chambolle-Musigny Les Lavrottes is one of the smallest Premiers Crus in the village at just 0.92 hectares in size.
 If you stand at the entrance to Bonnes Mares, where Comte Georges de Vogue have marked their holding of the Grand Cru, then Les Lavrottes is immediately behind you, on a gentle slope with stony brown soil.
-Camille Rodier (writing in 1920) cited Les Lavrottes as one of 12 Premières Cuvées in the village. abone of 1217 enter co cuveco in the vitage.
+Camille Rodier (writing in 1920) cited Les Lavrottes as one of 12 Premières Cuvées in the village.
+2015 CHAMBOLLE-MUSIGNY, LES LAVROTTES, 1ER CRU The colour offers an attractive, paler, ruby-purple hue.
+The bouquet reveals a lacy distinction which really speaks of Chambolle-Musigny with light raspberry and crushed strawberry notes alongside a touch of mineral spice.
+There is great depth and purity of fruit to the palate which reveals deep, dark plums and damsons along with blackberry and blackcurrants, with lovely purity and very fine tannins.
+The acidity and tannins are in excellent balance and a wealth of fruit emerges at the back of the palate, along with a hint of cream.
+The exceptionally persistent finish is silky and long.
+A lovely wine, this will need some time in the cellar, but will be lush and impressive when mature.
+Drink 2021-2027.
+CHAMBOLLE-MUSIGNY